Battle of the Belly River

 Approximately a year after the battle, the Cree and Blackfoot made a formal peace.
-This was formalized by Crowfoot, a Blackfoot chief, ritually adopting Poundmaker, an up-and-coming Cree leader in 1873.
+That was formalized by Crowfoot, a Blackfoot chief, ritually adopting Poundmaker, an up-and-coming Cree leader in 1873.
 Treaty No.7, between the Blackfoot Confederacy and the Crown, was signed in 1877.
 In 1906, the town of Lethbridge was founded near the battle site.
 The battle itself is commemorated in Indian Battle Park.